 “For most people, there is no budget when it comes to holiday gifts,” said money management expert Guadalupe Sanchez of Budgeting in Blue.
 “Our mentality is to buy, buy, buy, regardless if we can afford it or not.
 The thought of paying it off comes after the fact.
 It’s unfortunate because that’s usually the spending mentality throughout the year, not just around the holidays.
 It just gets worse during the holidays.”

 Advertisers Spend a Lot of Money To Get You To Spend a Lot of Money

 America is also the undisputed king of advertising.
-According to Statista, the U.S. and Canada accounted for 40%, or $174.4 billion, of the $557 billion spent on advertising last year worldwide.
+According to Statista, the total expenditure on advertising in 2021 in North America was $297.5 billion.

 “Several factors lead to Americans overspending on holiday shopping,” said Nikki Kirimi, MBA, CMA, CPA and founder of MoneyWorldBasics.
 “Advertising is one of them, and when combined with clever pricing tactics and other marketing techniques, Americans end up paying more for the things they buy.”

 Advertising has been steering American spending habits since World War I, but the last few decades have witnessed the rise of actual holidays just for holiday spending.

 “Holiday shopping has been a part of American culture ever since Black Friday rose to popularity in the late 1980s,” said Michelle Ebbin, a marketing and shopping expert and the founder of specialty clothing brand JettProof.
 “Holiday shopping has always been commercialized in the U.S. and has evolved even more through the conception of other special shopping events like Cyber Monday to promote online shopping and Thanksgiving Day sales to thin crowds flocking to actual stores on Black Friday.”

 For Many People, Nostalgia and Tradition Are Worth Paying For